What are the bottom gum receding?

 A gingival recession occurs after a person faces a loss of soft tissue in the gums.
 The sensitive roots get exposed to bacteria and plaque easily.

 Most of the time, Poor oral Hygiene and periodontal diseases may take part in a gingival recession.
-However, healthy people with good oral Hygiene can also get affected by gum recession.
+However, healthy people with good oral Hygiene can also get affected by natural remedy for gum recession.
 Physical wear of the gums and swelling of the tissues are the chief reasons for recession.

 Gum Recession Causes: